TalaikisInc/react-native-obscure/README.md

 # __react-native-obscure__

 # NOTICE
-This repository will be not longer mantained, because I don't use React Native anymore.
+This repository will not longer be mantained, because I don't use React Native anymore.
 Feel free to fork and mantain it.

+---

 A react native android module for obscuring applications when switching applications and preventing taking screenshots of the application.